-One of the best things about smart phones is that they have built-in cameras!
-But what about printing from a cell phone?
-You’re at a special event like a wedding, baby shower, or bachelor party and your are snapping away like crazy.
-It would be so cool if you could print those pictures right there and give them away to people without having the drama of downloading them, sending them via email or getting them printed elsewhere.
+One of the coolest things about smart phones is that they have built-in cameras!
+You’re at a special event like a wedding, baby shower, or bachelor party and you’re snapping away like crazy.
+It would be so cool if you could print those pictures right there and give them away to people without having the drama of getting them printed elsewhere!
 This article will show you how to print pictures from your cell phone using a few different techniques.

 How Do I Print From My Phone?

 This may seem like a no-brainer to anyone who has a little technical knowledge but it’s not simple to a lot of us.
 The standard life cycle of a cell phone ranges anywhere from 2-5 years.
 I’ve had a Samsung Galaxy S2 for 5 years now.
 I love my phone.
 But I am now faced with updating my phone because I don’t have enough storage to receive application updates.
 So printing pictures from your phone requires a few awkward steps that take time.

 In order to print from my phone, I have to transfer those pictures to my laptop using a USB cable, insert an USB stick, and save the pictures on that device.
 Then I have to drive somewhere that has a photo kiosk or department and upload them.
 Then wait for them to be printed.
 But hey, let’s talk about how to get those fabulous photos off your phone in the first place.
 Here are some storage ideas for your pictures.